Connect Studio to Code

 Use Apollo Sandbox for schema introspection before creating complex queries.

 This documentation provides an overview of using Studio’s API and CLI effectively.
-For further assistance, refer to the official .
+For further assistance, refer to the official SDK and CLI documentation page.